curl/curl/docs/VULN-DISCLOSURE-POLICY.md

 **Medium**, **High** and **Critical**.
 We refrain from using numerical scoring of vulnerabilities.

+We do not support CVSS as a method to grade security vulnerabilities, so we do not set them for CVE records published by the curl project.
+We believe CVSS is a broken system that often does not properly evaluate to suitable severity levels that reflect all dimensions and factors involved.
+Other organizations however set and provide CVSS scores for curl vulnerabilities.
+You need to decide for yourself if you believe they know enough about the subjects involved to make reasonable assessments.
+Deciding between four different severity levels is hard enough for us.

 When deciding severity level on a particular issue, we take all the factors into account: attack vector, attack complexity, required privileges, necessary build configuration, protocols involved, platform specifics and also what